softkau/SF2X/README.md

 Special thanks for ipatix for teaching me bunch of m4a related stuff :D

+# HOW TO BUILD
+open up SF2X.sln in Visual Studio (2019). check release mode. press ctrl + shift + B to build. the exe file will be generated.

 # HOW TO USE
 Open the exe (build):